 How to Apply for a South Africa Visas?

-The application process for a South African temporary visa contains several steps.
+Applicants who need a South African temporary visa must go through several steps.
 Here are those mentioned steps:

 - Apply for a visa online on the VFS website (this website is an associate of the Department of Home Affairs of South Africa).
 You have to do the following: